 - How to create a clear, goal-oriented campaign brief

 When you build real, authentic relationships with influencers, you’re opening the door for more mutual efforts.
-And when these efforts are mutual, it’s less like work and more like partnerships.
+And when these efforts are mutual, it’s less like work and more like a partnership.

 Take it from Karolis Rimkus, a successful dropshipping entrepreneur who built a trusted brand with the help of influencers: